julieskjoy/TTK4145-ElevatorProject/syncElevators/README.md

 # Synchronizer module

-This is a module that synchronizes the connected elevators.
+This is a module that synchronize the connected elevators.